congnghia0609/ntc-jthrift/README.md

 # ntc-jthrift
-ntc-jthrift is a example java thrift
+ntc-jthrift is an example java thrift

 ## HAProxy Config Load Balancer for Thrift Server
 ```bash